 I am currently implementing css file bundling with virtual paths in php and am facing a problem, where slashes in the url query make file imports fail.

 The css file bundling writes a virtual path to a php file, as such:

 ~/bundle/bundle.css&cssFolders=... => ~/bundle/bundle.php&type=css&cssFolders=...

-My bundle file then builds the resulting CSS content by importing all files that it finds, for instance:
+The bundle file then builds the resulting css content by importing all files that it finds, for instance:

 @import url("../css/x.css"); @import url("../shared/css/y.css");

-The solution, however, did only work in some cases, and failed for others.
+This solution only works in some cases and fails for others.
 I was confused before I found the solution.

-In this case, however, we have a virtual css file that handles query variables, which is why we need to solve this problem.
+This is understandable, since css files are not meant to handle query variables, but in this case, we have a virtual css file that handles query variables, which is why we need to solve this problem.